Closed

 Who is eligible?

-- Indigenous not-for-profit organizations
+- Indigenous not-for-profit organizations.

-- Canadian universities and colleges
+- Canadian universities and colleges.

 Who is not eligible

-- Crown corporations
+- Crown Corporations.

-- For-profit organizations and businesses
+- For-profit groups.

-- Individuals
+- Individuals.

 Eligible expenses

-- Fees and disbursements related to the project.
+- Fees and disbursements.

 Ineligible Costs and Activities